 Starting to think about your impact?

-PBE can help.
-Since we were set up in 2009, we have engaged with over 300 organisations on data advice, analyses of interventions and research to support advocacy and campaigns.
+Since Pro Bono Economics was set up in 2009, we have engaged with hundreds of organisations providing guidance including data advice, analyses of interventions, and research to support advocacy and campaigns.

-Our work has covered a range of topics including the costs of reoffending, the impact on society of adult innumeracy, the financial burden to the UK of eating disorders and economic analysis on homelessness and the housing crisis.
+Our work has covered a range of topics including the costs of reoffending, the impact on society of adult innumeracy, the financial burden to the UK of childhood exposure to domestic violence, and economic analysis on homelessness and the housing crisis.

-PBE can help you be sure of your impact
+PBE can help improve your understanding of impact and value